Writing Essentials: Choice & Consequence

 · These better choices will reflect the reason why they are on their journey to begin with and will warrant them reaching a satisfying endgame.

-Choice is key to our protagonist’s growth because choice relates to action.
+Choice is key to our protagonist’s growth.

 When a character takes action, they show themselves and reveal the current level of character growth to the reader.